studentinsights/studentinsights/docs/local_installation_notes.md

 ruby -v
 ```

-If you need to install a newer version of Ruby, we recommend using [rbenv](https://github.com/rbenv/rbenv#installation).
+If you need to install a newer version of Ruby, we recommend using [rbenv](https://github.com/rbenv/rbenv#installation) and [ruby-build](https://github.com/rbenv/ruby-build#installation).

 ## Postgres installation on OSX